 Why is latency important?

 In live broadcasts, such as sporting events and concerts, minimizing latency is critical.
-Imagine paying for the live stream of a soccer game and hearing your neighbor cheer “goal” five seconds before you even see it happening on your screen.
+Imagine paying for the live stream of a soccer game and hearing your neighbour cheer “goal” five seconds before you even see it happening on your screen.
 These scenarios can be avoided by trying to reduce the end-to-end latency of the live stream down to a minimum.

 Latency is introduced by different components within the streaming pipeline between the broadcaster and the consumer.
 Some components such as the data link protocol are usually already operating very close to their physical limit, e.g., the speed of light, with sub-millisecond processing delays at the sending and the receiving end.
-Other components such as the video encoder come in different flavors, many of which include low-latency options to reduce the delay between the last input pixel and the first encoded byte.
+Other components such as the video encoder come in different flavours, many of which include low-latency options to reduce the delay between the last input pixel and the first encoded byte.

 One component of the pipeline, however, is sometimes overlooked despite it implicitly adding significant latency – the restrictions of the streaming format.
 While neither HLS nor DASH explicitly add any practically relevant delays on their own, the way in which they require the sender and the receiver (player) to communicate encoded data at the live edge can add substantial delays of several seconds or even tens of seconds, depending on the size of the data segments.